 Allergies and a range of skin conditions affect cats and dogs just as they do people.
 When symptoms don’t respond to treatment, our board-certified veterinary dermatologist can help.
 Dr. Loren Candito, DVM, DACVD, has extensive advanced training in the diagnosis and treatment of allergic disorders as well as the treatment of disorders of the ears, skin, nails, and hair.

 While your general practice veterinarian can address many routine skin and ear issues, certain conditions can be difficult to diagnose and treat.
-In these cases, a veterinary dermatology specialist can help to diagnose your pet’s condition and set up a plan for long-term management, if necessary.
+Therefore in these cases, a veterinary dermatology specialist can help to diagnose your pet’s condition and set up a plan for long-term management, if necessary.

 SPECIFIC DISORDERS INCLUDE SKIN AND EAR ISSUES ASSOCIATED WITH: